Summer in Leones valley

 Contribution of the region to the climate change:

-2. Clearing fires of last century = a region-wide increase of emissions.
+1. Clearing fires of last century lead to a region-wide increase of carbon emissions.
 Fires accelerate global warming because of

 Changes in land use and climate change.pdf